 These changes tend to happen due to a reduction of circulating and stored carbohydrates.
 As your carb intake drops, your body will naturally start depleting glycogen, the storage form of sugar.
 Glycogen is kept in the liver and muscles, stored alongside water.
 As your body drains these glycogen stores, you will also notice significant loss in water weight.
 Since electrolytes and water move hand in hand, increasing amounts of minerals are also ushered out of the body, along with water.
 The loss of these important minerals can leave your bodily functions completely out of sync!

-Increasing electrolyte intake will go a LONG way to ameliorate symptoms and help you maintain hydration.
+Increasing your electrolyte intake will go a LONG way to ameliorate symptoms and help you maintain hydration.
 Below is a round-up of the top keto-friendly, electrolyte boosting options that should be included in your diet:

 Nuts are an excellent source of several minerals, especially high in magnesium and potassium.
 Almonds and cashews have the highest content, however, be careful to ration out your portion.
 Too many nuts can kick you out of ketosis due to the carbohydrate content.
 Pumpkin seeds are also a great option for keto dieters!